• Skip to main content

 Jump to Recipe - Print Recipe

-Why You'll Love it:
+Why You'll Love these Candied Yams:

-• Easy to Find & Inexpensive Ingredients- many of which are pantry staples that you may already have on hand.
+• Easy to Find & Inexpensive Ingredients.
+Many of which are pantry staples that you may already have on hand.

-• Perfect for Thanksgiving & Holidays- this recipe is easily made into large portions and is a great compliment to savory dishes.
+• Perfect for Thanksgiving & Holidays.
+This recipe is easily made into large portions and is a great compliment to savory dishes.

 • Naturally Gluten-Free & Vegetarian